Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Beyerdynamic DT 880 Pro review

-Beyerdynamic have acquired a healthy amount of praise for their designs and contributions to the world of audio, so let’s see if the DT 880 Pros live up to the hype.
+In this review, I’ll be taking a look at the Beyerdynamic DT 880 Pro studio headphones.
+Beyerdynamic have acquired a healthy amount of praise for their designs and contributions to the world of audio, so let’s see if the DT 880 Pro live up to the hype.

-These are fantastic headphones.
+The DT 880 Pro are fantastic studio headphones.
 They’re comfortable, neutral, and durable.
-With what little flaws we found in these headphones, it’s safe to say that they’re nearly perfect.
+With what little flaws I found in these headphones, it’s safe to say that they’re nearly perfect.

 Power and frequency response 4.7

-The DT 880 Pros have an estimated frequency response of 5 Hz – 35 kHz, which is rather impressive.
-They have a high impedance at 250 Ohms, which is great for the studio, but when it comes to casual listening from your mobile device you should expect lower volumes and a shy low end.
+The DT 880 Pro headphones have a frequency response of 5 Hz – 35 kHz, which is rather impressive.
+They have a high impedance at 250 ohms, which is great for the studio, but when it comes to casual listening from your mobile device you should expect lower volumes and a shy low end.

 You should definitely look into buying an amp to power these things with if you don’t have one already.
 Aside from all that, these are wonderfully accurate headphones.

-If you want better mixes, the DT 880s can give you a transparent lens to help you achieve that.
+If you want better mixes, the Beyerdynamic DT 880 Pro can give you a transparent lens to help you achieve that.

 Build quality 4.6